DeepApps91/Kindai-OCR/README.md

  Anh Duc Le, Daichi Mochihashi, Katsuya Masuda, Hideki Mima, and Nam Tuan Ly.
 2019.
 Recognition of Japanese historical text lines by an attention-based encoder-decoder and text line generation.
 In Proceedings of the 5th International Workshop on Historical Document Imaging and Processing (HIP ’19).
 Association for Computing Machinery, New York, NY, USA, 37–41.
 DOI:https://doi.org/10.1145/3352631.3352641

- ## Acknowledgement
+ ## Acknowledgment

-We thank to Center for Research and Development of Higher Education, The University of Tokyo and National Institute for Japanese Language and Linguistics for providing the kindai datasets.
+We thank The Center for Research and Development of Higher Education, The University of Tokyo, and National Institute for Japanese Language and Linguistics for providing the kindai datasets.

 ## Contact
 Dr. Anh Duc Le, email: leducanh841988@gmail.com or anh@ism.ac.jp